 - Technology in Rehabilitation

-All accepted abstracts will be considered for the Robert Voogt Award which includes a plenary presentation and $5000 cash prize.
+All accepted abstracts will be considered for the Voogt Award which includes a plenary presentations.
 Additional top scoring abstract and poster awards will be presented.

 Abstract Submission Guidelines